abdalicodes/sass-boilerplate/README.md

 ### Scripts

-_Take a build of the project with "npm run build" command and then run dev script._
+_First build the project with the "npm run build" command and then run dev script._

 1. Take a build
    ```sh